Willi9/Willi9.github.io/CovidResults.md

 # Covid Database Mining

 The artifact that I chose to develop is from my CS340 class, it is called Animal Shelter.
 It takes data from an animal shelter and displays the information.
-The artifact that I am uploading to my portfolio uses the same techniques as the animal shelter .
+The artifact that I am uploading to my portfolio uses the same techniques as the animal shelter project.
 The artifact extracts data from a MongoDB database and displays a pie chart that represents the percentages of cases by race of Covid-19 and a pie chart that represents the percentages of deaths by race of Covid-19.

 The artifact is a great artifact to add to my portfolio because it shows my ability to extract and upload data to and from a MongoDB database.
 It shows that I can extract data and give it meaning.